-STEM Quest expeditions are guided by SFSC science educators who take you on a journey of discovery in the college’s state-of-the-art laboratories.
-Through fun activities and problem-solving challenges, you’ll learn how the ever-advancing fields of science and math are constantly changing the world around you.
-You may even gain insight into careers you never knew existed.
+STEM Quest expeditions are guided by SFSC science educators who take students on a journey of discovery in the college’s state-of-the-art laboratories.
+Through fun activities and problem-solving challenges, students learn how the ever-advancing fields of science and math are constantly changing the world around them.
+Students may even gain insight into careers they never knew existed.

 STEM Quest Sessions

 Catch Me If You Can (Grades 1 - 3)

 Students will participate in an engineering project creating a trap for that pesky gingerbread man.
 The story will be shared followed by brainstorming and a hands-on design and construction challenge.